eclipse-che/che-machine-exec/CONTRIBUTION.md

 ### Recommended development flow

 The most natural way to develop che-machine-exec it's using Eclipse CHE workspace.
-To install Eclipse CHE you need to chose infrastructure(openshift, kubernetes or docker) and set up it.
+To install Eclipse CHE you need to choose infrastructure(openshift, kubernetes or docker) and set up it.
 To create development Eclipse CHE workspace we provide che-machine-exec devfile [devfile.yaml](devfile.yaml).
 > See more about [devfile](https://redhat-developer.github.io/devfile)

-### Start Eclipse CHE workspace
+### Create Eclipse CHE workspace from devfile

 To start Eclipse CHE workspace, install the latest [chectl](https://github.com/che-incubator/chectl/releases) and start new workspace from devfile: